-HIST 4880 Slavery and Slave Trades in Africa (3) (Formerly HIST 488).
-A study of the history of slavery and slave trades in Africa with particular focus on domestic slave trading systems, the Arab slave trade, and the trans-Atlantic slave trade from its beginnings in the 15th century to its suppression in the 1800s.
+HIST 4880 Africa and the Trans-Atlantic Slave Trade (3) (Formerly HIST 488).
+A study of the trans-Atlantic slave trade from its beginnings in the fifteenth century to its suppression in the 1800s.
+The course examines the origins of the slave trade, its extent, and its impact on the African continent and the African diaspora.